Skip to main content

 mik ulyannikov / Shutterstock

-Your cat’s health and security are important to you, and keeping a toxin-free home is one of the best ways to ensure that your fur baby is safe from harm.
-Don’t leave human food and drink unattended, keep snacks containing potential toxins stored where your cat can’t reach them, and contact your vet immediately if you suspect that your cat has eaten something she shouldn’t.
+Your cat’s health and security are important to you, and keeping a toxin-free home is one of the best ways to ensure your fur baby is safe from harm.
+Don’t leave human food and drink unattended, keep snacks containing potential toxins stored where your cat can’t reach them, and contact your vet immediately if you suspect your cat has eaten something she shouldn’t.

 Mary Johnson